-In a recent case, the Constitutional Court declared unconstitutional Section 12(4) of the NPA Act, in terms of which the President had the discretion to allow an NDPP to stay on in his or her position past the retirement age of 65.
-It also found Section 12(6) to be constitutionally invalid for empowering the President to suspend an NDPP and deputy NDPP without pay and for an indefinite duration.
+In a 2018 case, the Constitutional Court found section 12(6) to be constitutionally invalid for empowering the President to suspend an NDPP and deputy NDPP without pay and for an indefinite duration.
 The Court was of the view that these conditions could be susceptible to abuse and could be invoked 'to cow and render compliant an NDPP or deputy NDPP'.
-In making such decisions, the Court sought to remove provisions that could have the potential to induce an NDPP to tailor his/her actions in order to curry favour with the President, either out of fear of being suspended for an undetermined period with no income or in the hopes of being allowed to continue on in the position after turning 65.

-The Ginwala Inquiry in 2007/8 was the first conducted under Section 12(6) of the NPA Act.
+33 In making such decisions, the Court sought to remove provisions that could have the potential to induce an NDPP to tailor his/her actions in order to curry favour with the President, either out of fear of being suspended for an undetermined period with no income or in the hopes of being allowed to continue on in the position after turning 65.34As noted above, the Ginwala Inquiry in 2007/8 was the first conducted under Section 12(6) of the NPA Act.
 Although Ginwala found that Adv.
-Pikoli was indeed a fit and proper person to hold office as NDPP, then President Kgalema Motlanthe, with the endorsement of Parliament, decided nevertheless to remove him from office.
+Pikoli was indeed a fit and proper person to hold office as NDPP, then-President Kgalema Motlanthe, with the endorsement of Parliament, decided nevertheless to remove him from office.
 Adv.
-Nxasana did not undergo a Section 12(6) inquiry.
+Nxasana did not undergo a section 12(6) inquiry.
 The most recent inquiry is the Mokgoro Inquiry, instituted by President Ramaphosa after pressure by civil society organisations to compel the President to take steps to remove Advocates Jiba and Mrwebi from the NPA.

-While it is encouraging that the NPA Act allows for an inquiry to be carried out before the removal of an NDPP or Deputy NDPP, there is no guidance on the form it should take or who should chair chair it; Section 12(6)(a) of the NPA Act only refers to the President undertaking an enquiry 'as the President deems fit' into a person's fitness to hold office.
+While it is encouraging that the NPA Act allows for an inquiry to be carried out before the removal of an NDPP or Deputy NDPP, there is no guidance on the form it should take or who should chair it; section 12(6)(a) of the NPA Act only refers to the President undertaking an enquiry 'as the President deems fit' into a person's fitness to hold office.
+Once again, more explicit regulation to safeguard the independence of the process against vagaries of a sitting President is required.